gopalyadav-ai/AI-Enhanced-Sentiment-Analysis/README.md

 ## Project Overview

-This project focuses on sentiment analysis of text reviews using Natural Language Processing (NLP), Machine Learning, and Deep Learning techniques.
+This project is about sentiment analysis of text reviews using **NLP, Machine Learning, and Deep Learning**.

-The main goal is to classify a given review as either **Positive** or **Negative** and compare the performance of different Machine Learning and Deep Learning approaches.
+The main purpose of the project is to take a review as input and predict whether it is **Positive** or **Negative**.

-I independently implemented the data preprocessing, NLP pipeline, model training, evaluation, model comparison, model serialization, and Streamlit deployment, with guidance from my faculty mentor.
+I worked on the complete process starting from text preprocessing and model training to model evaluation and deployment using Streamlit.
+I also compared different Machine Learning and Deep Learning models to see how they perform on the same dataset.

 ---

 ## Project Objective

-The objectives of this project are to:
+The main objectives of this project are:

-* Perform text preprocessing using NLP techniques.
+* Preprocess text data using NLP techniques.
-* Convert textual data into numerical representations.
+* Convert text into a format that Machine Learning and Deep Learning models can use.
-* Build and evaluate Machine Learning models.
+* Train different Machine Learning models for sentiment classification.
-* Build and evaluate Deep Learning models.
+* Train different Deep Learning models for the same task.
-* Compare different approaches using accuracy and other evaluation metrics.
+* Compare the performance of all the models.
-* Deploy the trained models through a Streamlit web application.
+* Save the trained models for later use.
+* Build a Streamlit application for making predictions.
 * Store prediction history using SQLite.

 ---

 ## Key Features

-* Text preprocessing using NLP techniques.
+* Text preprocessing using NLP.
 * TF-IDF based Machine Learning models.
-* Tokenizer and sequence-based Deep Learning models.
+* Tokenizer and padded sequences for Deep Learning models.
-* Comparison of five different models.
+* Five different models for comparison.
+* Positive/Negative sentiment prediction.
 * Interactive Streamlit application.
-* Positive/Negative sentiment prediction.
 * SQLite database for storing prediction history.
-* Multiple trained models available for comparison.
+* Saved trained models for use in the application.

 ---

 ## Dataset

-The project uses a sentiment review dataset containing **999 reviews**.
+The project uses a sentiment review dataset containing **999 reviews** and **3 columns**.

 ### Dataset Details